i-am-marwa-ayman/lsm-db/README.md

 #  LSM-DB

-A lightweight, educational implementation of an LSM-tree based key-value database, inspired by Google's LevelDB.
+A lightweight, educational implementation of an LSM-tree based key-value database.
 Built from scratch in Go to understand the fundamental concepts behind modern database storage engines.

 ## Features